-Not every exhibitor has the luxury of building a very high scale lavish display booth design to help it stand out on the trade show floor.
-Many marketers have to manage with the modest little 10-by-10-foot trade show booths.
+Not every exhibitor has the luxury of building a very high scale lavish display booth design to help it stand out on the exhibition floor.
+Many marketers have to manage with the modest little 10-by-10-foot exhibition booths.
 But simply because your exhibit space is little doesn’t suggest you’ve got to think small and expect an identical , miniature return on investment.

 Here are six tips which will help your small exhibit rise from obscurity albeit you simply have 100 square feet of space and are relegated to the farthest reaches of the show floor.

 Along with having an honest display booth design you ought to also make sure that the staff present at your booth should be efficient and knowledgeable enough to address the concerns and queries of the attendees.
 Interaction together with your staff is going to be the foremost memorable part for the attendees’ exhibit experience.
 During a small exhibit, this responsibility falls on only two or three people (one staffer per every 50 square feet, ideally with another to permit for breaks and rotations).
 Your small staff must work on peak efficiency, so confirm to recruit welcoming, knowledgeable, passionate, friendly and well rehearsed company representatives.

 Don’t just believe that you cannot do much with your 100-square-foot booth space.
 Believe what you try to do outside it to maximise exposure to your audience. .

 Consider sponsoring events in conjunction with the show.